Sharpie/RTikZDevice/README.md

 The tikzDevice is currently flagged as a beta work.
 The package is reasonably stable and has been used by the authors to produce graphics for academic publications for over a year.
-The reason for beta status is that there are several open design issues such as:
+The reason for beta status is that there are several open design issues- two of which are:

   - Providing support for UTF8 text.